Being a teenager isn’t easy.

 And for a good reason.

-It provides a safe space where your teen can discuss their problems and concerns.
+It provides a safe space where your troubled teenager can feel comfortable and discuss their problems and concerns.

 This technique entails the client (teen) taking control of the conversation.
 The counselor’s job is to listen and ask questions to drive the conversation further.

 Talk therapy allows your adolescent son and daughter a chance to vent and speak out.
-It will enable the teen (client) to articulate their problem in their own words and gain clarity.
+This kind of individual therapy will enable the teen (client) to articulate their problem in their own words and gain clarity.

 Adolescents listen to music for an average of three hours a day.
 To most teens, music is a mirror that reflects what’s happening in their lives.